 From what date will the changes to incremental progression take place?

-Employers will be able to start updating their appraisal and pay progression policies, in line with Annex W, from 31 March 2013.
+Employers will be able to start updating their appraisal and pay progression policies, in line with Annex 23, from 31 March 2013 and from 1 January 2015 in Wales.